Top 22 World’s Biggest And Largest Container Ships in 2024

 22. MV Barzan

-This Ultra Large Container Vessel (UCLV) is of the DNV GL class and was built by Hyundai Heavy Industries in Mopko, South Korea, in 2015.
+This ultra-large container Vessel (UCLV) is of the DNV GL class and was built by Hyundai Heavy Industries in Mopko, South Korea, in 2015.
 As of 2015, it held the record for the largest container ship, with a carrying capacity of 18,800 TEUs.

-In fact, it has the lowest per-container level of carbon emissions.
+It has the lowest per-container level of carbon emissions.
 Its Energy Efficiency Design Index is quoted as almost 50% less than the International Maritime Organization limit set for 2025.

 Conclusion